Anger often goes unnoticed at a conscious level – e.g. we’re often not aware we’re shouting until someone else points it out.

 It could be borne out of frustration, contradiction, our values being challenged, an argument, our boundaries being broken, or perhaps we feel threatened in some way.

-Anger can surface even as a survival response when afraid.
+Anger can surface even as a survival response when we're afraid.

 Regardless of the specifics, in some contexts, anger can be useful, but there are some signs and symptoms that make it clear anger is becoming a problem in your life, e.g.